Teenagers and alcohol: what you need to know

 Although trying alcohol is common among teenagers, there are many risks.
 Alcohol can impair brain development and increase the risk of other alcohol-related problems, including addiction, in early adulthood and beyond.

 The legal drinking age in all Australian states and territories is 18 years.
-The National Medical Health and Research Council (NHMRC) recommends that children under 15 years should have no alcohol at all.
-But health experts say teenagers actually shouldn’t use alcohol until they’re 18 or even 21.
+The National Medical Health and Research Council (NHMRC) recommends that children under 18 years should have no alcohol at all.
+Health experts say teenagers shouldn’t use alcohol until they’re 18 or even 21.

 Being a role model for safe alcohol use

 You and other significant adults are a major influence on your child’s use of alcohol, and you can be a role model for safe alcohol habits.